ObiWanLansi/DoofesZeug/README.md

 only mean additional work.

 The basic idea was to have an collection of classes and enumerations for simple daily needed stuff like:

 - Person
-- Jobs
+- Professions
 - Vehicles
 - Geodata
 - Animals

-And some easy to use feaures and tools and datatypes like:
+And some easy to use feaures, tools and datatypes like:

 - IntegerList
 - StringList
 - *MD5, SHA512*